 This article was originally posted on Encased in Steel on 12th February 2016.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 This is going to be a short article, presenting an ethical consideration.
 The previous article in this series discussed the problem of people sparring with antique swords; in this article, the focus will be on using antique swords for test cutting.

 Test cutting is a very beneficial exercise for practitioners of historical European martial arts, as I have been written about before on this blog and in other places.

 Indeed, the exercise of test cutting is so interesting and helpful that it an entire section of the Encased in Steel Anthology I has been devoted to chapters about cutting.